-The accessories tray holds the printer power supply and power cord, a print ribbon, keys (for locking printers), cleaning swabs, and a User Library CD.
-The CD contains the user documentation.
+The accessories tray holds the printer power supply and power cord, a print ribbon, keys (for locking printers), cleaning swabs, USB-C Cable and a USB flash drive.
+The flash drive contains the QuickInstaller and user documentation.

 - Save the shipping cartons and packing materials.
 They are required if you need to store, move, or return the system for service. - 2.
 Place the printer on the selected work surface.
 Make sure that the surface meets the requirements described in "Site Requirements" on page 3.